Networks of Centres of Excellence

 A Mountain NCE

-Established in 2016, the CMN is in the early stages of establishing a forum for collaboratively addressing the diverse challenges facing mountain regions by harnessing existing capacities and seeking new resources.
+Established in 2016, the CMN is working to establish a forum for collaboratively addressing the diverse challenges facing mountain regions by harnessing existing capacities and seeking new resources.
 As a part of establishing this network, the CMN will lead the preparation of a Networks of Centres of Excellence (NCE) proposal.

 Our Vision is for the Canadian Mountain Network to become a national and global leader in inclusive, co-designed, interdisciplinary mountain-research that recognizes the interconnectedness in mountain systems between the environment, economy, and society, and encourages an integrated approach for long-term sustainability and serving the needs of mountain communities.